Ice Age: The Meltdown: Marketing

-As an additional marketing ploy a special "anti-cell" spot was created with Sid complaining to the audience about a ringing cellular phone.
-The same was done for Brother Bear, I, Robot, Kung Fu Panda, and Robots.
+Its first teaser, along with the final trailer for Star Wars: Episode III – Revenge of the Sith, debuted in theatrical prints of Robots.
+Three fast food chains—Burger King and both CKE Restaurants-owned Carl's Jr. and Hardee's—also promoted the film with their respective selection of toys.

 On Family Guy's episode "Sibling Rivalry", Scrat is shown trying to take three nuts out of the side of a glacier; Peter shows up and tries to stop him, admonishing the squirrel for stealing, which drives Scrat to subsequently attack Peter.
 The scene was rendered in 3D (Family Guy is normally drawn in 2D), and Scrat was voiced by Chris Wedge who voices him in the films.
-Fox aired promotions for the film throughout the evening.
-During the same evening of this cameo, Sid was hosting the entire Fox line-up, showing up in intermittent times between commercials.
+The Fox network aired promotions for the film throughout the evening.
+During the same evening of this cameo, Sid was hosting the entire Fox line-up (such as King of the Hill, Malcolm in the Middle, The War at Home, Arrested Development, The Simpsons, Family Guy, American Dad!, The O.C., House, Bones, 24, and That '70s Show, among others), as well as other shows produced by Fox's own TV production and syndication arm (such as Futurama, My Name is Earl, Yes, Dear, Boston Legal, The Shield, Nip/Tuck, It's Always Sunny in Philadelphia, Firefly, and Buffy the Vampire Slayer, among others), showing up in intermittent times between commercials.
 Re-edited scenes of Ice Age: The Meltdown were shown in Airhead candy commercials on several kids' channels and programs, such as the Disney Channel, Nickelodeon, ABC Kids on ABC, and more.
 It shows, in part, that after Scrat defeats a school of piranhas, he proudly displays an Airhead packet (replaced by an acorn in the actual film), when suddenly an eagle comes over and swipes it from him.
+The NBA and Turner-owned TNT also promoted the film heavily during NBA on TNT's on-air coverage of 2006 All-Star Game where Sid is seen playing with several basketball teams.

-One of the posters for the film was a parody of an iPod advertisement, with "iAge" replacing "iPod" and an acorn replacing an iPod.
+As an additional marketing ploy a special "anti-cell" spot was created with Sid complaining to the audience about a ringing cellular phone.
+For one of the posters for the film was a parody of Apple's iPod advertisement, with "iAge" replacing "iPod" and an acorn replacing an iPod.